PolyesterMC/polyester-example-mod/README.md

 ## License
 This template is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.

+## Linux Support
+Please use the runClient task instead of using the Minecraft Development Plugin.
+(Also find a compatible JDK, as some libraries may be missing due to the versions's age)